stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 Please ignore the `MkRead` constructor for now.
 We will make us of it later on.
-(We could also omit it, but it often comes in handy to give interfaces their own explicit constructor name).
+(We could also omit it, but it often comes in handy to give interfaces their own explicit constructor name, hence I consider it to be good practice to do so).
 Now, go to the REPL and inspect the full type signature of `readMaybe`:

 ```